GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/8b16915a-8d19-4ec8-902a-44b4edbb4da1"  width="60%" height="60%">

 We will repeat the same proces for the other 4 csv flat files.
 Once they're all set, we are ready to validated and debug.

-Then the ETL pipeline results as follows:
+Then the ingestion pipeline results as follows:

 <p align="center">